 Riders share rides and pay based on mileage from the pickup location to their ending destination.
 The Shared-Ride services is suggested for any trip over 12 miles.
 The customer pays 50% of the fare and prices for this service range between $6.00 and $42.00.
 You must book your Shared Ride trips 24 hours in advance.

-The Taxi Service differs from the Shared Ride in a couple ways.
+The Taxi Service differs from the Shared Ride in a couple of ways.
 First Taxi Service trips can be booked the same day.
 Second, customers must only give 90 minutes of advanced notice.
 Also, this is a metered service with the maximum cost being $48.00.
 Like the Shared Ride service, the customer pays 50%.

 To apply for either service you must complete and mail your Harris Rides application to 8410 Lantern Point Drive, Houston, TX 77054.